 Let us know how much you pay or how much energy you use each month so our prices can best reflect your estimated monthly cost.

 We’ll list all the best deals around, which you can filter by fuel, payment method, plan type and more – just pick the one that’s best for you.

 All we need is your address and bank details to get the ball rolling on your energy switch, which will be complete in just 21 days.

 When viewing the range of energy plans available, you can filter them by the following options:

 Fixed price energy plans ensure that the price you pay per unit of energy you use stays the same until the end of your contract.
 Variable energy plans are subject to change, so your unit prices – and thus your energy bill – may go up or down.

-Single fuel plans are aimed at those who only use gas or electricity, while dual fuel plans are aimed at those who use both.
+Single-fuel plans are aimed at those who only use electricity or gas, while dual-fuel plans are targeted at those who use both gas and electric.

-Exit fees are usually added to energy plans to guard against customers leaving the plans early.
+Exit fees are usually added to fixed energy plans to guard against customers leaving the plans early.
 You can still leave, but you’ll have to pay a certain amount per fuel you’re signed up to.
 Some plans – including most (if not all) variable plans – don’t come with exit fees, and you can filter your results to view only those that don’t charge an exit fee.

 You can pay for your energy in a variety of ways, whether it’s regular monthly payments by direct debit, on production of your bill (via debit or credit card, or cheque), or by topping up a prepayment meter, which ensures you only pay for the energy you use in advance of using it.
-There are options to suit all methods here.
+There are options to suit all payment types here.

-Energy providers are increasingly moving towards a green mentality, but if you want to be 100% sure your energy is green then use our handy filter.
+Energy providers are increasingly moving towards green energy sources, but if you want to be 100% sure your gas and electricity is green then use our handy filter.